dantrel1990/ticket-life-cycle-examples/README.md

 <img src="https://i.imgur.com/YFGtzmq.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Above is an example of an open ticket with a normal priority level SEV-b, coming from the support dept. the details of the ticket state that the entire account dept Adobe reader is not functioning correctly. an administrator named Jane has updated the priority of the ticket to a high-priority SEV-a and has assigned the ticket to John Doe, and has allowed him 4 hours to resolve the problem.
+Above is an example of an open ticket with a normal priority level SEV-b, ken from coming from the support dept stated that ever since last night nobody in accounting has been able to use Adobe Reader. the details of the ticket state that the entire account dept Adobe reader is not functioning correctly. an administrator named Jane has updated the priority of the ticket to a high-priority SEV-a and has assigned the ticket to John Doe, and allowed him 4 hours to resolve the problem.